martin-ockajak/git-kit/README.md

 curl https://raw.githubusercontent.com/martin-ockajak/gitmore/main/gitmore | python3 - install .
 ```

-*GitMore* can also be used directly without installation.
+Alternatively, *GitMore* can also be downloaded used directly as a script without installation.

 # Examples